xsdk-project/ATPESC2018HandsOnLessons/_lessons/krylov_amg/lesson.md

 Solve phase times:
 =============================================
 GMRES Solve:
-  wall clock time = 0.050000 seconds
+  wall clock time = 0.270000 seconds
   wall MFLOPS     = 0.000000
-  cpu clock time  = 0.040000 seconds
+  cpu clock time  = 0.270000 seconds
   cpu MFLOPS      = 0.000000

-GMRES Iterations = 186
+GMRES Iterations = 392
-Final GMRES Relative Residual Norm = 9.593291e-09 Total time = 0.050000
+Final GMRES Relative Residual Norm = 9.915663e-09 Total time = 0.270000
 ```

 Note the total time and the number of iterations.
-Now increase the Krylov subspace by changing input to -k to 20, then 30, 40, and finally 50.
+Now increase the Krylov subspace by changing input to -k to 20, then 40, and finally 75.

 {% include qanda question='What do you observe about the number of iterations and times?' answer='Number of iterations and times improve' %}

-{% include qanda question='How many restarts were required for the last run using -k 50?'  answer='None, since the number of iterations is 49.
+{% include qanda question='How many restarts were required for the last run using -k 75?'  answer='None, since the number of iterations is 73.
 Here full GMRES was used.'%}

-Now increase the problem size to -n 30 30 30 and -n 40 40 40 combined with -k 50.

-{% include qanda question='What do you observe about the number of iterations and times?' answer='Number of iterations and times increase.' %}

-Now solve the last problem with -n 40 40 40 using -pcg and -bicgstab.
+Now solve this problem using -pcg and -bicgstab.

 {% include qanda question='What do you observe about the number of iterations and times for all three methods?
 Which method is the fastest and which one has the lowest number of iterations?' answer='Conjugate gradient has the lowest time, but BiCGSTAB has the lowest number of iterations.' %}